Plenmeller

 Plenmeller is a village and former civil parish, now in the parish of Plenmeller with Whitfield, in Northumberland, England about a mile (1½ km) southeast of Haltwhistle.
 In 1951 the parish had a population of 107.

+Etymology

+The name Plenmeller is first attested in 1255–56, with diverse spellings appearing: Plenmeneure, Plenmenewre, and Playnmalevere.
+The name is thought to come from the Brittonic language, comprising the words that in modern Welsh are blaen ("top"), moel ("bare"), and bre ("hill").
+Thus the name once meant 'top of the bare hill'.

 Governance

 Plenmeller is in the parliamentary constituency of Hexham.
 The parish council is Plenmeller with Whitfield.
 Historically, Plenmeller was a township, also incorporating Unthank, within the ancient parish of Haltwhistle.
 On 1 April 1955 the parish was abolished to form Plenmeller with Whitfield.

 Economy

 Coal mining dominated the history of the area in recent times.
 Employment at Plenmeller colliery reached its peak in the early 1920s.
 When the colliery closed in 1932 it caused widespread hardship in the area.
 More recently coal has been extracted by open cast methods on Plenmeller Common and land then returned to a more natural landscape.
 The open cast mine was opened by John Northand CBE, Deputy Chairman of the British Coal Corporation, on 19 September 1991.
 By the time the site was completed in May 2002 there had been 1.91 million tonnes of coal extracted.

 RPC Containers Ltd., manufacturers of blow-moulded plastic containers, now operate from the site of the old colliery.
 There is a farm at the west side of the village.